-- How many people have given birth in their area, how many people were offered a postnatal consultation, and attended the consultation in each of the last three years. - How they track compliance that all women are asked about their mental health at the postnatal consultation. - Whether specific guidance is used at the postnatal consultation, and if so, which guidance was used. - How many referrals to psychological services were made following the postnatal consultations in each of the last three years. - In each of the last three years, how many people who were referred to psychological services following the postnatal consultation were and were not assessed within two weeks and how many people started and did not start treatment within four weeks.
+How many people have given birth in their area, how many people were offered a postnatal consultation, and attended the consultation in each of the last three years.

+- How they track compliance that all women are asked about their mental health at the postnatal consultation. - Whether specific guidance is used at the postnatal consultation, and if so, which guidance was used. - How many referrals to psychological services were made following the postnatal consultations in each of the last three years. - In each of the last three years, how many people who were referred to psychological services following the postnatal consultation were and were not assessed within two weeks and how many people started and did not start treatment within four weeks.

-Overall, we found that little or no information was collected by ICBs or Trusts on postnatal consultations and subsequent referrals to psychological services, indicating that commissioners are not currently monitoring GP delivery of this service.
+Overall, we found that little or no information was collected by ICBs on postnatal consultations and subsequent referrals to psychological services, indicating that commissioners are not currently monitoring GP delivery of this service.
+Responses from Trusts have been excluded from the summary of our Fol findings, as Trusts are not responsible for commissioning or monitoring postnatal consultations.

 Out of 30 responses, six ICBs told us that they do not hold any of the requested information.
 Seven could only provide the number of births that took place in their ICS.
 Only one ICB could provide figures for the number of women offered a postnatal consultation in their ICB area.
-None of the 10 NHS Trusts who responded could provide us with information about postnatal consultations, and three of these, in turn, referred us back to the ICB.

 None held information about assessments for mental health support within two weeks or whether people have received that support within four weeks of that need being identified.

 GPs held better information.
 All seven GP practices who responded provided data for the number of people registered at their surgery who had given birth in the last three years and confirmed that all people who had given birth were offered a postnatal consultation.